-The ACME system applies the same rules for selecting the underlying cause as applied by a nosologist, however, under this system, the computer consistently applies the same criteria, thus eliminating intercoder variation in this step of the process.
+The ACME system applies the same rules for selecting the underlying cause as applied manually by a nosologist; however, under this system, the computer consistently applies the same criteria, thus eliminating intercoder variation in this step of the process.

-The ACME computer program requires the coding of
+The ACME computer program requires the coding of all conditions shown on the medical certification.
+These codes are matched automatically against decision tables that consistently select the underlying cause of death for each record according to the international rules.
+The decision tables provide the comprehensive relationships between the conditions classified by ICD when applying the rules of selection and modification.

-all conditions shown on the medical certification These codes are matched automatically against decision tables that consistently select the underlying cause of death for each record according to international rules.
-The decision tables provide not only a comprehensive relationship between the conditions classifiable by ICD when applying the rules of selection and modification, but also decisions used when the underlying cause of death is assigned by ACME.
+The decision tables were developed by NCHS staff on

-Decision tables were developed by NCHS staff on the basis of their experience in coding underlying causes of death under the earlier manual coding system and as a result of periodic independent validations.
+the basis of their experience in coding underlying causes of death under the earlier manual coding system and as a result of periodic independent validations.
 These tables are periodically updated to reflect additional new information on the relationship among medical conditions.
-For 1983, the content of these tables was identical to that in the 1982 tables.
+For 1984, the content of these tables was identical to that in the 1983 tables.14

 Cause-of-death ranking-Cause-of-death ranking (except for infants) is based on the List of 72 Selected Causes of Death.
 Cause-of-death ranking for infants is based on the List of 61 Selected Causes of Infant Death.
-The group titles Major cardiovascular diseases and Symptoms, signs, and ill-defined conditions are not ranked from the List of 72 Selected Causes, and Certain conditions originating in the perinatal period and Symptoms, signs, and ill-defined conditions are not ranked from the List of 61 Selected Causes of Infant Death.
+The group titles Major cardiovascular diseases and Symptoms, signs, and ill-defined conditions are not ranked from the List of 72 Selected Causes; and Certain conditions originating in the perinatal period and Symptoms, signs, and ill-defined conditions are not ranked from the List of 61 Selected Causes of Infant Death.
 In addition, category titles that begin with the words "Other" or "All other" are not ranked to determine the leading causes of death.
-When one of the titles that represents a subtotal is ranked (such as Tuberculosis). its component parts (in this case, Tuberculosis of respiratory system and Other tuberculosis) are not ranked
+When one of the titles that represents a subtotal is ranked (such as Tuberculosis), its component parts (in this case, Tuberculosis of respiratory system and Other tuberculosis) are not ranked.